Creating a Family Foundation in the UK: Legacy, Governance and Tax Benefits

 1. Charitable Trusts: These are popular for family foundations due to their flexibility in managing charitable assets and distributions.

-2. Charitable Companies: Operating as a company limited by guarantee, these foundations offer the protection of limited liability.
+2. Charitable Companies: Operating as a company limited by expected, these foundations offer the protection of limited liability.

 3. CIOs (Charitable Incorporated Organisations): A more recent legal structure, CIOs provide limited liability without the need to register with both Companies House and the Charity Commission.